Electrical Trade License

 A 60 day grace period begins when your license expires.
-A late fee will be charged the day after your license expires.
+A late fee will be charged 30 days after your license expires.
 If your license is not renewed within 60 days of expiration, it is considered lapsed and closed.
 All contractor and trade licenses expire a year from the date of issuance.

 How to Schedule Your Exam

-- Type or paste one of the following codes in the form entry box beneath the "Available Exams" heading: F16 or W16 and hit Enter/Return.
+- Type or paste one of the following codes in the form entry box beneath the "Available Exams" heading: T16, G16, or F16 and hit Enter/Return.
 This will bring up a link for your chosen version of the National Standard Master Electrician Exam.